chetas24/Verve-Service/thought-process.md

-# Thought Process for the Verve-Service Implementation
+# Thought Process for the UniqueIDTracker-Service Implementation

 ## Design Considerations

 ### Overview
-The goal of the `Verve-Service` implementation was to create a REST service capable of processing at least 10,000 requests per second while adhering to the outlined requirements and extensions.
+The goal of the `UniqueIDTracker-Service` implementation was to create a REST service capable of processing at least 10,000 requests per second while adhering to the outlined requirements and extensions.
 Below are the key design decisions and approaches used to meet the functional and non-functional requirements:

 ### Core Features
 1. **High Throughput:**